MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/belgium/emea-bel-e-invoices.md

 - The company must obtain, from the service provider, the required credentials to enable integration of the Electronic Invoicing service with the [Electronic Invoicing service independent software vendor (ISV) last-mile connector](../global/e-invoicing-isv-connector.md).

    > [!NOTE]
-   > Current implementation assumes [Edicom](https://edicomgroup.com/electronic-invoicing) as the Electronic Invoicing ISV last-mile connection service providert.
+   > Current implementation assumes [Edicom](https://edicomgroup.com/electronic-invoicing) as the Electronic Invoicing ISV last-mile connection service provider.
 For more information refer to: [Edicom integration with Microsoft Dynamics 365](https://edicomgroup.com/edicom-microsoft?365).

 - Become familiar with Electronic invoicing as it's described in [Electronic Invoicing service overview](../global/gs-e-invoicing-service-overview.md) and [Electronic invoicing components](../global/gs-e-invoicing-administration-integration-components.md).
 - Do the common part of Electronic Invoicing service configuration as described in [Electronic invoicing configuration](../global/gs-e-invoicing-set-up-overview.md).